Exempted buildings and empty buildings relief

 However, there are strict legal requirements for these exemptions.

-If your property is in England, you can report that you think it should be exempt using the Valuation Office Agency service.
+If your property is in England, you can report that you think it should be exempt using your business rates valuation account.

 You do not have to pay business rates on empty buildings for 3 months.
 After this time, most businesses must pay full business rates.

 Some properties can get extended empty property relief:

 - industrial premises (for example warehouses) are exempt for a further 3 months

 - listed buildings - until they’re reoccupied